sampenland/nova2d/README.md

  - Simple Follower holder for target seeking behavior

  Debugging
+ - Director - add in any variable to the Director so that you can change it in realtime during gameplay
+	- also one key opening and altering Time Scale of game (such as speeding it up or down to see what works best)
  - Simple DebugOverlay (enabled with one line of code) which displays:
 	- FPS
 	- Drawables